metunlp/ocrturk/README.md

 # OCRTurk Benchmark 🇹🇷

-A comprehensive evaluation framework for comparing OCR model outputs against ground truth data.
+A comprehensive evaluation framework for comparing OCR model outputs against Turkish Real-World data.
 This tool provides detailed metrics for text, equations, tables, and images extracted from documents.

 ## Features